 From within the industry:

-Michael Thomas for his help with the unreleased Dungeon Dwellers, and help determining the designation of some of the figures from the molds he owns.
-Currently, his website is down, but if you are looking for that "one" figure to complete your set contact him.
-He has been given permission to re-issue some of the Dungeon Dwellers miniatures, and may have what you need.
+Michael Thomas for his help with the unreleased Dungeon Dwellers and confirming some of the identification of miniatures labeled on the old Heritage molds he owns.
+His website is currently down, but if you are looking for that "one" figure to complete your set, contact him.
+He has been permitted to re-issue some of the Dungeon Dwellers miniatures and may have what you need.
 He can be contacted via email or on Facebook.

 Darron LaFleur, Greg Hamlin, David Erdeljac, Brandon Palmer, Vincent Landt, Adam Pratt, Bryan Merlonghi, Robert Wheeler, Dan Fox, Michael Genet, Shannon Stilz, Vincent Landt, Eric Louchard, and Lyn Stahl.

-David T. Wenzel for allowing me to use the images of the white boxes sets on my site.
+David T. Wenzel for allowing me to use the images of the white box sets on my site.
 David retains the copyright to the original artwork.

 From various groups and Facebook:

-Jim Wampler, Chris Sherman, Bill Soucy (the "Dungeon Dwellers Cartel"), Jonny Winters, Mick Leach, Allan T. Grohe, Jr., Frank Weaver, Mike Monaco, Mat Roberts, Russ Herschler (for use of his MoriaCitadel font), and others who either contributed to the site or supported the efforts of "Dungeon-Dwellers.info" through out the years!
+Jim Wampler, Chris Sherman, Bill Soucy (the "Dungeon Dwellers Cartel"), Jonny Winters, Mick Leach, Allan T. Grohe, Jr., Frank Weaver, Mike Monaco, Mat Roberts, Russ Herschler (for the use of his MoriaCitadel font), and others who either contributed to the site or supported the efforts of "Dungeon-Dwellers.info" throughout the years!